pejer/recipes/pizza.md

 * A pair of tablespoons of olive oil

 ## ~4 days before
-There is a lot of kneading needed so using a kitchen assistant or similar is a good idea.
+There is a lot of kneading needed so using a kitchen machine or similar is a good idea.

 1. Dissolve the salt in the water
 2. Add about 15% of the flour and stir until dissolved